 Funds from operations

 Management uses certain industry benchmarks such as operating netback to analyze financial and operating performance.
 This benchmark as presented does not have any standardized meaning prescribed by IFRS and therefore may not be comparable with the calculation of similar measures for other entities.
-Operating netback reflects petroleum and natural gas revenue, royalty income and realized gain on financial derivatives less royalties, operating and transportation costs and is calculated on a per unit basis.
-Working interest netback is calculated as petroleum and natural gas revenue and realized gain on financial derivatives, less royalties, operating and transportation costs and is calculated on a per unit basis.
-Royalty netback is royalty income and is calculated on a per unit basis.
-The calculation of Traverse’s netbacks is detailed under the heading “Operating netback” within the Company’s management’s discussion and analysis for the year ended December 31, 2013.
+Operating netback reflects petroleum and natural gas revenue, royalty income and realized gain (loss) on financial derivatives less royalties, operating and transportation costs and is calculated on a per unit basis.
+The calculation of Traverse’s netback is detailed under the heading “Operating netback” within the Company’s management’s discussion and analysis for the year ended December 31, 2014.

 Unless otherwise stated, the volume conversion of natural gas to barrel of oil equivalent (BOE) is presented on the basis of 6 thousand cubic feet of natural gas being equal to 1 barrel of oil.
 This conversion ratio is based upon an energy equivalent conversion method primarily applicable at the burner tip and does not represent value equivalence at the wellhead.
 BOE figures may be misleading, particularly if used in isolation.

 This news release contains forward-looking information which is not comprised of historical fact.
 Forward-looking information involves risks, uncertainties and other factors that could cause actual events, results, performance, prospects and opportunities to differ materially from those expressed or implied by such forward-looking information.
-Forward-looking information in this news release includes: the volumes and estimated value of Traverse’s oil and gas reserves, plans to install gas compression at the Turin facility; additional production testing and tie ins planned beginning in the second quarter; the planned battery expansion at Coyote; timing for delivery of solution gas to a third party gas plant from oil production at the Coyote battery; anticipated impact to production as a result of partial suspension of production at the Coyote battery pending commencement of deliveries of solution gas to the third party gas plant and statements with respect to the drilling program for 2014.
+Forward-looking information in this news release includes: the Company’s statements with respect to the exploitation and further drilling in the Coyote area; the number of wells to be drilled in 2015 and intentions for funding capital expenditures in 2015.
 This forward looking information is subject to a variety of substantial known and unknown risks and uncertainties and other factors that could cause actual events or outcomes to differ materially from those anticipated or implied by such forward looking information.
-The Company’s Annual Information Form filed on April 15, 2014 with securities regulatory authorities (accessible through the SEDAR website www.sedar.com) describes the risks, material assumptions and other factors that could influence actual results and which are incorporated herein by reference.
+The Company’s Annual Information Form filed on April 15, 2015 with securities regulatory authorities (accessible through the SEDAR website www.sedar.com) describes the risks, material assumptions and other factors that could influence actual results and which are incorporated herein by reference.